MgramTheDuck/BasicSecurityManual/README.md

 - Use dates or birthdays
 - Use names of people you know personally

+> [!NOTE]
+> If you are using a password manager, you should use long randomly generated passwords (20+ Characters) and store these in the password manager.
+Create a good memorable password to unlock the password manager.

 ### 1.3 Use Multi-factor authentication

 If it is available, you should ALWAYS use Multi-factor authentication (AKA: 2-Factor Authentication).
 This should be either an SMS, code or notification on your phone.